2026 Board Election & Annual Meeting

 Board Treasurer

 The purpose and role of the Board Treasurer is to oversee the financial position of the Credit Union.
 The Treasurer is responsible for overseeing the accuracy and safekeeping of all assets including funds, securities, bank papers, and any other items of value.
-In discharging his/her duties, the Treasurer works closely with the Chief Executive Officer and the EVP Chief Financial Officer.
+In discharging their duties, the Treasurer works closely with the Chief Executive Officer and the EVP Chief Financial Officer.

-The Treasurer applies his/her knowledge of accounting to monitor finances, reviewing the preparation of monthly financial reports and the annual audited financial statements, summarizing the Credit Union’s financial performance for the Board on a quarterly basis and to the Membership at the Annual Membership Meeting, and ensuring the Credit Union’s financial policies are respected.
+The Treasurer applies their knowledge of accounting to monitor finances, reviewing the preparation of monthly financial reports and the annual audited financial statements, summarizing the Credit Union’s financial performance for the Board on a quarterly basis and to the Membership at the Annual Membership Meeting, and ensuring the Credit Union’s financial policies are respected.
 In ensuring that Credit Union assets are protected and invested in accordance with Credit Union policies, the Treasurer is expected to collaborate with or be the Board Liaison to the Asset Liability Committee.

 Click Here if you would like to read the Official Board of Directors Responsibilities and Description of Director, Officer, and Board Liaison Duties